jinahya/database-metadata-bind/README.md

 A library for binding various information from [DatabaseMetaData](http://docs.oracle.com/javase/8/docs/api/java/sql/DatabaseMetaData.html).

-All methods defined in [DatabaseMetaData][DatabaseMetaData] meet following conditions have been bound with corresponding result types.
+All methods defined in [DatabaseMetaData][DatabaseMetaData] meet following conditions have been defined along with corresponding result types.

 * is an instance method.
 * has at least one parameter